davidg-idealo/connectionpool/Readme.md

  as a transport protocol for their services.

 This default configuration has the consequence that with a higher number of requests the requests are parked until a free connection is available again.
 This parking is added to the actual request runtime and therefore a timeout may occur although the downstream service responds in time.
+In the sequence diagram, parking is symbolized by the loop icon.

 ## What you can do with this project
 This project consists of a simple sprint boot application and a JMeter load test (HTTP Request.jmx) to check which pool configuration is necessary to withstand a certain load.